tencentmusic/supersonic/README.md

 - Download the latest prebuilt binary from the [release page](https://github.com/tencentmusic/supersonic/releases)
 - Run script "bin/start-standalone.sh" to start a standalone server
-- Visit http://localhost:9080 in browser to start exploration
+- Visit http://localhost:9080 in the browser to start exploration

 ## How to Build

-SuperSonic can be deployed in two modes: standalone (intended for quick demo) and distributed (intended for production).
+SuperSonic can be deployed in two modes: standalone (for a quick demo) and distributed (for production use).

 ### Build for Standalone Mode